NEW: FAQ Updated with SB 541 changes

 No. DSHS has no authority to approve recipes except for canned, pickled, and fermented foods.
 Local health departments have no authority at all to approve or disapprove recipes.

-Q8.
+Q12.
 Why can’t I sell homemade beef jerky?
-It doesn’t require refrigeration to keep from spoiling.

 The sale of meat products is federally regulated.
 No state can allow meat as a cottage food.
 When Maine tried to include meat in its “food freedom” law, the USDA came down hard on the state, and Maine capitulated quickly.